Samantha Hellberg, PhD

 Research Contributions

-I am passionate about the role of research in improving mental health care.
-I have authored over 30 peer-reviewed journal articles, contributed to over 80 presentations at professional conferences, and been involved in clinical research on dialectical behavior therapy (DBT), reproductive mental health, anxiety, trauma, grief, OCD, and suicide.
+I know research is critical to improving mental health care.
+I have contributed to over 30 peer-reviewed journal articles and 80 professional presentations, including research on dialectical behavior therapy (DBT), reproductive mental health, anxiety, trauma, grief, OCD, and suicide.

 Hellberg S. N., Bruening A., Thompson K., & Hopkins.
 T. A. (2024).
 Applications of dialectical behavior therapy in the perinatal period: A scoping review.
 Clinical Psychology & Psychotherapy.